Engaging and Enlightening with Mission-Driven Content and Strategic Partnerships

 Click on the logos below to learn more about how our networks leverage their unique missions and programming genres to make an impact with viewers:

 Animal Planet has partnered with leading animal organizations through R.O.A.R (Reach Out.
 Act.
 Respond.) to inspire viewers to take action and be a voice for animals.
-The campaign aligns Animal Planet with a powerful roster of leading animal and environmental organizations which have included: The American Humane Association; The American Society for the Prevention of Cruelty to Animals (ASPCA); the American Veterinary Medical Association (AVMA); the Association of Zoos and Aquariums; Earthwatch Institute; EcoZone at South Shore Natural Science Center; The Humane Society of the United States (HSUS); the National Wildlife Federation (NWF); Petfinder.com Foundation; Roots & Shoots, a program of the Jane Goodall Institute; Wildlife Warriors and Villalobos Rescue Center.
+The campaign aligns Animal Planet with a powerful roster of leading animal and environmental organizations which includes: The American Humane Association; The American Society for the Prevention of Cruelty to Animals (ASPCA); the American Veterinary Medical Association (AVMA); the Association of Zoos and Aquariums; Earthwatch Institute; EcoZone at South Shore Natural Science Center; The Humane Society of the United States (HSUS); the National Wildlife Federation (NWF); Petfinder Foundation; The Jane Goodall Institute; WildAid, David Shephard Wildlife Foundation and Villalobos Rescue Center.
 For a current list of R.O.A.R. partners visit our Partners page.
-In April 2011, Animal Planet and GlobalGiving announced they are working together to increase fundraising opportunities for participants in R.O.A.R.
+In April 2011, Animal Planet and GlobalGiving announced a partnership to increase fundraising opportunities for participants in R.O.A.R.
 This partnership allows participating R.O.A.R. charities to raise additional funds online from consumers while also continuing to receive donations through the sale of Animal Planet's consumer products.
-This year R.O.A.R. surpassed the $1-million mark in total donations, including matching funds, consumer donations and proceeds from the sale of Animal Planet consumer products.
-The 2013 matching campaign raised over $130,000 and awarded an additional $140,000 in matching funds and bonuses to participating R.O.A.R. charities.Visit GlobalGiving.org/ROAR to make a donation to the R.O.A.R.
+In 2013 R.O.A.R. surpassed the $1-million mark in total donations, including matching funds, consumer donations and proceeds from the sale of Animal Planet consumer products.
+The 2014 matching campaign raised over $120,000 and awarded an additional $150,000 in matching funds and bonuses to participating R.O.A.R. charities.Visit GlobalGiving.org/ROAR to make a donation to the R.O.A.R.
 Fund or select partners.

 As America's leading investigation network, ID provides in-depth documentaries and series that challenge viewers on the key issues shaping our culture and defining our world.
 ID's programming shines a light on important, overlooked aspects of our justice system and showcase compelling stories of mystery, intrigue and determination.